-8. Financial Ombudsman Service
+H.9 Financial Ombudsman Service

-All DRF members hold a valid Consumer Credit License and, their clients are eligible to refer unsatisfied complaints to the Financial Ombudsman Service.
+All DRF members must hold a valid Consumer Credit License in all the categories appropriate to their business and their clients are eligible to refer unsatisfied complaints to the Financial Ombudsman Service.

-9. DRF Complaints Procedure

-The DRF Complaints Committee will consider whether any complaint received relates to a breach of the DRF Code & Standards.
+- H.10 DRF Complaints Procedure - H.10.1 The DRF Complaints & Disciplinary Committee will consider whether any complaint received, and which is unsatisfied by the DRF's Conciliation process, relates to a breach of the DRF Code & Standards.
 If a complaint is considered not to relate to a breach of the Code & Standards the complainant will be notified in writing.
-Notwithstanding that it may not be Code & Standards related, the Complaints Committee may take it upon itself to investigate the matter or to recommend that the complainant take up the matter with another body.

-At this stage the member will be contacted and asked to provide a report to the DRF giving full details of the alleged breach and how it has been or will be investigated by the member.
-On receipt of the completed report from the member, the Complaints Committee will investigate and, adjudicate on the matter and communicate it's findings, decision and recommendations to all parties.
-The Complaint's Committee's decisions and recommendations are binding on the member.

-If the adjudication finds that a material breach of the Code & Standards has occurred the Complaints Committee will, at that time, take any necessary action as outlined in the section "Compliance and Disciplinary Procedures".

-The decision of the Complaints Committee, when communicated to the complainant will make it clear on what grounds the decision has been reached, what further action may be taken, and will set out the procedure to be taken, and the timescale, should the complainant not accept the decision.

-If the complainant, after considering the decision, is not prepared to accept the decision, they may refer the matter to the Financial Ombudsman Service.
+Notwithstanding that it may not be Code & Standards related, the Complaints & Disciplinary Committee may take it upon itself to investigate the matter or to recommend that the complainant take up the matter with another body. - H.10.2 At this stage the member will be contacted and asked to provide a report to the DRF giving full details of the alleged breach and how it has been or will be investigated by the member.
+On timely receipt of the completed report from the member, the Complaints & Disciplinary Committee will investigate and, adjudicate on the matter and communicate its findings, decision and recommendations to all parties.
+The Complaints Committee's decisions and recommendations are binding on the member. - H.10.3 If the adjudication finds that a material breach of the Code & Standards has occurred, the Complaints & Disciplinary Committee will, at that time, take any necessary action as outlined in section H (Conciliation and Complaints). - H.10.4 The decision of the Complaints & Disciplinary Committee, when communicated to the complainant will make it clear on what grounds the decision has been reached, what further action may be taken, and will set out the procedure to be taken, and the timescale, should the complainant not accept the decision. - H.10.5 If the complainant, after considering the decision, is not prepared to accept the decision, they may refer the matter to the Financial Ombudsman Service.
 The decision of the Financial Ombudsman is binding on all parties.
-Upon receipt of the decision of the Ombudsman, both parties will be advised accordingly and the Complaints Committee may, take any necessary action in respect of any compliance or disciplinary findings upheld against the member.

-All costs relating to the Complaints Handling and Independent Redress Procedures, or case fee charged by the Financial Ombudsman Service, will be borne by the member.
+Upon receipt of the decision of the Ombudsman, both parties will be advised accordingly and the Complaints & Disciplinary Committee may, take any necessary action in respect of any compliance or disciplinary findings upheld against the member. - H.10.6 All costs relating to the Complaints Handling and Independent Redress Procedures, or case fee charged by the Financial Ombudsman Service, will be borne by the member.

-10. Timetable for Complaints Handling
+H.11 Timetable for Complaints Handling

-- The Complaints Committee will acknowledge receipt of the complaint within 5 working days. - The Complaints Committee will pass details of the complaint to the member concerned and require a report from them within 10 working days. - The member will respond within 10 working days from receiving the request from the Complaints Committee. - The Complaints Committee will issue their written findings within 20 working days. - The complainant will be made aware of his right to access the Financial Ombudsman Service should he/she not accept the findings.
+- H.11.1 The Complaints & Disciplinary Committee will acknowledge receipt of the complaint within 5 working days. - The Complaints & Disciplinary Committee will pass details of the complaint to the member concerned and require a report from them within 10 working days. - The member will respond within 10 working days from receiving the request from the Complaints & Disciplinary Committee. - The Complaints & Disciplinary Committee will issue their written findings within 20 working days.

-If the complainant does not accept the findings of the Complaints Committee, the complainant has the right to pass the complaint for consideration to the Financial Ombudsman Service.
+- The complainant will be made aware of his right to access the Financial Ombudsman Service should he/she not accept the findings. - H.11.2 If the complainant does not accept the findings of the Complaints & Disciplinary Committee, the complainant has the right to pass the complaint for consideration to the Financial Ombudsman Service.
 The DRF will issue a final response letter giving the reasons for rejection of the complaint.